Cyprus–NATO relations: Integration into NATO

 The ongoing Cyprus dispute complicates Cyprus' relations with NATO.
 Any treaty concerning Cyprus' participation in NATO, either as a full member, PfP or Euro-Atlantic Partnership Council, would likely be vetoed by Turkey, a full member of NATO, unless the dispute is resolved first.

-NATO membership for a reunified Cyprus has been proposed as a solution to the question of security guarantees, given that all three of the current guarantors under the Treaty of Guarantee (1960) (Greece, Turkey and the United Kingdom) are already NATO members.
+NATO membership for a reunified Cyprus, with the presence of NATO troops, has been proposed as a solution to the question of security guarantees, given that all three of the current guarantors under the Treaty of Guarantee (1960) (Greece, Turkey and the United Kingdom) are already NATO members.

 The Parliament of Cyprus voted in February 2011 to apply for membership of NATO's Partnership for Peace program.
 However, President Demetris Christofias vetoed the decision, arguing that it would hamper his attempts to negotiate an end to the dispute and demilitarize the island.

 Nicos Anastasiades, who was elected President in 2013, stated that he intended to apply for membership in the PfP program soon after taking over.
 His foreign minister Nikos Christodoulides later dismissed Cypriot membership of NATO or Partnership for Peace, preferring to keep Cyprus' foreign and defence affairs within the framework of the EU, i.e. the Common Security and Defence Policy (CSDP).
 In May 2022, defence minister Charalambos Petrides confirmed that the country would not apply to NATO despite the Russian invasion of Ukraine.

 After the 2023 presidential election, Anastasiades' foreign minister Christodoulides succeeded him as President.
 In November 2024, Christodoulides reversed his previous stance and revealed a plan to deepen Cyprus' relations with NATO and eventually join as a full member.
 Under the first phase of the plan, Cyprus would seek to join preparatory organisations linked to NATO, which would require progress in resolving the Cyprus dispute with NATO member Turkey and improvements to EU–Turkey relations.
 Practical steps of the plan include securing a longer-term exemption from the U.S. arms embargo, expanding joint military training opportunities for the Cypriot National Guard at U.S. military academies, and modernisation of Cyprus' defence infrastructure to meet NATO standards.
 Christodoulides stated that "the U.S. response has been very positive" and that these steps "will ensure that, once all conditions are met, Cyprus can join NATO".

-In 2025 Christodoulides stated that "I would apply to Nato if I knew they’d say yes".
+In 2025, Christodoulides proposed steps to improve relations with Turkey, with Turkey approving Cyprus joining PfP in exchange for Cyprus unblocking Turkey's cooperation with the EU.
+In 2026 Christodoulides stated that he would apply for NATO membership "tomorrow if it were possible", but that "the political conditions are not there, taking into account the well-known position of Turkey".
+However, he said the country was preparing so that "we are ready when the political conditions allow it."

+Public opinion

+In a poll published by the Cyprus Broadcasting Corporation in February 2026, 46% supported joining NATO vs 28% opposed.
+This was an increase in support vs 43% in favour and 31% opposed in 2022.